apurv101/chatdb/README.md

 If you have any questions, comments, or suggestions about this app or Streamlit in general, please feel free to [contact Us](https://www.streamlit.io/contact-us).

-Enjoy using the RDS Database Chat App to interact with your database through a user-friendly interface!
+Enjoy using the ChatDB to interact with your database through a user-friendly interface!